-6.3 VISIT_OCCURRENCE
+6.3 VISIT\OCCURRENCE

-The VISIT_OCCURRENCE table contains the spans of time a Person continuously receives medical services from one or more providers at a Care Site in a given setting within the health care system.
+The VISIT\OCCURRENCE table contains the spans of time a Person continuously receives medical services from one or more providers at a Care Site in a given setting within the health care system.
 Visits are classified into 4 settings: outpatient care, inpatient confinement, emergency room, and long-term care.
 Persons may transition between these settings over the course of an episode of care (for example, treatment of a disease onset).

 Field Required Type Description visit_occurrence_id Yes integer A unique identifier for each Person's visit or encounter at a healthcare provider. person_id Yes integer A foreign key identifier to the Person for whom the visit is recorded.
-The demographic details of that Person are stored in the PERSON table. $visit_concept_id$ Yes integer A foreign key that refers to a visit Concept identifier in the Standardized Vocabularies 3.7 1 . belonging to the 'Visit' Vocabulary. visit_start_date No date The start date of the visit. visit_start_datetime Yes datetime visit_end_date No date The end date of the visit.
-If this is a one-day visit the end date should match the start date. wigit and datations Yes datetime visit_end_datetime visit type concept id Yes Integer A foreign key to the predefined Concept identifier visit_type_concept_id 168 meger in the Standardized Vocabularies reflecting the type of source data from which the visit record is derived belonging to the 'Visit Type' vocabulary. provider_id No integer A foreign key to the provider in the provider table who was associated with the visit. care_site_id No integer A foreign key to the care site in the care site table O that was visited. visit_source_value No varchar(5 OThe source code for the visit as it appears in the source data. $visit_source_concept_id$ Yes integer A foreign key to a Concept that refers to the code used in the source. admitting_source_concept Maes integer A foreign key to the predefined concept in the Place of Service Vocabulary reflecting the admitting source for a visit. admitting_source_value No varchar(5 The source code for the admitting source as it appears in the source data. discharge_to_concept_id Yes integer A foreign key to the predefined concept in the Place of Service Vocabulary reflecting the discharge 1:h - NT- 1(٣ disposition for a visit. discharge_to_source_value e MO varcnar(5 Of the source code for the discharge disposition as it proceeding visit occurrence o Nd integer appears in the source data.
-A foreign key to the VISIT_OCCURRENCE table preceding_visit_occurrenc 6 1 10 integer of the visit immediately preceding this visit or one visit infinediately preceding this visit
+The demographic details of that Person are stored in the PERSON table.

+Field Required Type Description visit_concept_id Yes integer A foreign key that refers to a visit Concept identifier in the Standardized Vocabularies belonging to the 'Visit' Vocabulary. visit_start_date No date The start date of the visit. visit_start_datetime Yes datetime The date and time of the visit started. visit_end_date No date The end date of the visit.
+If this is a one-day visit the end date should match the start date. visit_end_datetime Yes datetime The date and time of the visit end. visit_type_concept_id Yes Integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of source data from which the visit record is derived belonging to the 'Visit Type' vocabulary. provider_id No integer A foreign key to the provider in the provider table who was associated with the visit. care_site_id No integer A foreign key to the care site in the care site table that was visited. visit_source_value No varchar(5 OThe source code for the visit as it appears in the source data. $visit\source\concept\id$ Yes integer A foreign key to a Concept that refers to the code used in the source. $admitted\from\concept\idYes$ integer A foreign key to the predefined concept in the Place of Service Vocabulary reflecting where the patient was admitted from. $admitted\from\source\valu\column{8}{l}{o}$ varchar(5 OThe source code for where the patient was admitted from as it appears in the source data. ${\it discharge\to\concept\id}$ Yes integer A foreign key to the predefined concept in the Place of Service Vocabulary reflecting the discharge disposition for a visit. discharge_to_source_value No varchar(5 OThe source code for the discharge disposition as it appears in the source data. preceding_visit_occurrence_Nd integer A foreign key to the VISIT_OCCURRENCE table of the visit immediately preceding this visit